 AST 1510L

 This course will focus on the disassembly and assembly of the internal combustion engine.
-Topics include part inspection, identification and use of proper repair procedures.
-Precision measuring equipment will be applied to upper and lower engine components.
-At the end of the class, students will be able to take the ASE A1 test.
+Topics include part identification, inspection and use of proper repair procedures.
+Students will be using precision measuring equipment on the upper and lower engine components for failure analysis.
+This course prepares students to take the ASE A1 certification exam.
+To be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):